 While many people in California think that a “dangerous” and “vicious” dog is the same thing, these two words actually have two completely different legal definitions.

-Under California law, a “vicious” dog is a dog owned by a person with a conviction of an offense related to dogfighting, if the dog was aggressive or caused serious injury to another person or killed another person, or the dog was previously listed as “dangerous” but the owner failed to follow the precautions to prevent further incidents.
+Under California law, a “vicious” dog is a dog owned by a person with a conviction of an offense related to dogfighting; if the dog was aggressive or caused serious injury to another person or killed another person, or the dog was previously listed as “dangerous” but the owner failed to follow the precautions to prevent further incidents.

-Consult with our lawyers at the Law Offices of Howard Craig Kornberg to determine whether or not criminal charges will be filed in your particular case.
+Consult with our lawyers at the Law Offices of Howard Kornberg to determine whether or not criminal charges will be filed in your particular case.
 Call our offices at 310-997-0904 for a free case evaluation today.